⚡ The Quick Scoop

 I tried to warn Todd before we went in, but I apparently didn't do a good enough job telling him to hug the edges.
 He walked right into the deep part and absolutely squealed like a baby as the freezing water hit him!

-How did I keep my expensive 360 camera dry during this freezing plunge?
-Well, this was during my Google Street View days, so the camera was on a long stick.
-To keep both hands free, I literally shoved the bottom of the selfie stick straight down my shirt, strapped my backpack tightly across my chest to hold it in place, and used my hiking poles to carefully test the slippery ground so I wouldn't fall over!
+How did I keep my expensive 360 camera dry?
+I literally shoved the bottom of the selfie stick straight down my shirt, strapped my backpack tightly across my chest to hold it in place, and used my hiking poles to carefully test the slippery ground so I wouldn't fall over!
 Hey, whatever it takes for the shot!

 13. Dry Fork Slot Canyon

 Nestled in the same area as Peek-a-boo and Spooky, this is the perfect "Starter Canyon" that everyone in your group can definitely handle, from tiny kids to grandparents!
-Once you drop down into the wash, this slot is an easy, cool, and beautiful 2-mile stroll with only 100 feet of elevation gain.
-(Difficulty: Level 1 - Easiest)
+An easy, cool, and beautiful 2-mile stroll.
+(Difficulty: Level 1)

 14. Wire Pass to Buckskin Gulch

-Wire pass is the gateway to the legendary Buckskin Gulch (a top bucket-list canyon!).
-Getting there requires a high-clearance 4WD vehicle to survive the dirt road.
+Wire pass is the gateway to the legendary Buckskin Gulch.
 The canyon itself is relatively short until you hit the infamous 14-foot drop down.
-(Note: They sometimes have a ladder here, but conditions change frequently!)
 If you make it down, you enter the epic Buckskin Gulch!
-(Difficulty: Level 2, Drop is Level 3)
+(Difficulty: Level 3 Drop, Level 2 Hike)

 🧦 Finding Dobby The House Elf!